Dear Parents & Families of New Colorado State University Students:

 by Jeannie Ortega, Director of Off-Campus Life

-While first year students living on campus are moving into the residence halls, first year students living off campus or at home can check into Ram Welcome at the Off-Campus Life office (room 274) in the Lory Student Center any time between 12:00 pm and 4:00 pm.
-At 4:00 pm, students are to attend the Off-Campus Student Welcome in the Cherokee Ballroom at the Lory Student Center.
+While first year students are moving into the residence halls, first year students living off campus or at home can check into Ram Welcome at the Student Recreation Center any time between noon and 4:00 pm.
+At 4:00 pm, students are to attend the Off-Campus Student Welcome at the Student Recreation Center.
 Ram Welcome Leaders will lead and guide students through the Ram Welcome experience throughout the weekend.
 Here are some helpful tips and reminders to help first year off-campus students and families navigate campus this day:

 If you have any questions, stop by our Welcome Booths in various locations around campus and visit with CSU staff members who will be happy to assist you.

-Whether you are moving your student into their residence hall, an off-campus apartment, or just rearranging their space (if your student will commute from home), move-in day is hectic and usually hot.
-After you've moved your students' belongings into their spaces, please join us for light refreshments at the Parent and Family Welcome!
-Families will have the opportunity to hear from University administration and leadership, as well as a student panel in an air conditioned space during the welcome.
-The doors will open at 3:45pm, and the program begins at 4:15pm.
+Whether you are moving your student into his or her residence hall, an off-campus apartment, or just rearranging their space (if your student will commute from home), move-in day is hectic and usually hot.
+After you've moved your students' belongings into their spaces, please join us for refreshments & light appetizers!
+Families will have the opportunity to dialogue with University Leadership and a student panel in an air conditioned space during the reception.
 This quick Q&A will help with logistics:

 Can my student attend the reception with me?